Wall Street Pummels KBR Inc. (KBR) After Recent Earnings Report

 Sponsored

-The average price from analysts is $63.90, which is $18.84 above the current price.
 KBR currently public float of 138.17M and currently shorts hold a 7.06% ratio of that float.
-Today, the average trading volume of KBR was 1.50M shares.
+Today, the average trading volume of KBR was 1.52M shares.

 KBR’s Market Performance

-KBR stocks went down by -4.86% for the week, with a monthly drop of -2.97% and a quarterly performance of -13.61%, while its annual performance rate touched 20.38%.
-The volatility ratio for the week stands at 3.96% while the volatility levels for the past 30 days are set at 3.13% for KBR Inc. The simple moving average for the period of the last 20 days is -7.20% for KBR stocks with a simple moving average of -3.21% for the last 200 days.
+KBR stocks went up by 8.94% for the week, with a monthly jump of 0.15% and a quarterly performance of -12.30%, while its annual performance rate touched 27.35%.
+The volatility ratio for the week stands at 4.14% while the volatility levels for the past 30 days are set at 3.25% for KBR Inc. The simple moving average for the period of the last 20 days is -0.25% for KBR stocks with a simple moving average of 3.30% for the last 200 days.

 Analysts’ Opinion of KBR